The Secret of Viral Ideas

 - Greta Thunberg’s School Strike for Climate became #ClimateStrike.

 From the last example, it can be tempting to conclude that the hashtag, SEO, and online communication in general have contributed to this trend of ignoring nuance and condensing complex ideas and systems down to two words.
-That's surely partially true, but I think the reasons for the Two Words phenomenon is more fundamental.
+That’s surely partially true, but I think the reasons for the Two Words phenomenon are more fundamental.